10 Best Retirement Planning Books [Updated 2023]

-As the name suggests, this top retirement planning book is indeed a short, smart, and basic way to prepare and face the music of the retirement phase.
-It has 59 very precise chapters dwelling on individual financial topics, which, if appears too much, includes a 1 sentence summary.
-It is a very good book if one knows very little about investing or if this is the first book going to be read.
-It summarizes the below aspects:
+As the name suggests, this top retirement planning book is a concise, intelligent, and fundamental way to prepare and face the music of the retirement phase.
+It has 59 exact chapters dwelling on particular financial topics, which, if it appears too much, includes a one-sentence summary.
+It is an excellent book if one knows very little about investing or if this is the first book to be read.
+It summarizes the following aspects:

-- Ensuring that the money earned survives longer than the life expectancy of an individual
+- Ensuring that the money earned survives more than the life expectancy of an individual.

-- Avoiding common mistakes which can leave the spouse and kin impoverished
+- Avoid common mistakes which can leave the spouse and kin impoverished.

-- Maintain awareness of scams which steals one of their hard-earned savings
+- Maintain awareness of scams that steal one of their hard-earned savings.

 - Discover financial lifelines, no matter the situation of the economy and other macroeconomicMacroeconomicMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates. situations prevailing.